 Migrate powered off and suspended virtual machines to other hosts in the cluster, if a host must enter maintenance mode.

 Update Manager migrates the suspended and powered off virtual machines from hosts that must enter maintenance mode to other hosts in the cluster.
 You can choose to power off or suspend virtual machines before remediation in the Maintenance Mode Settings pane.

-- Review the Ready to Complete page, and click Finish.
+- On the Ready to Complete page, click Finish.

 In the Recent Tasks pane, the remediation task is displayed and will remain at about 22 percent for most of the process.
 The process is still running and will take approximately 15 minutes to complete.